Sugar Land Financial Advisors have made a commitment to providing excellence in everything we do.

-The process starts with a prospective client coming in for an initial conference with Mr. Copelin.
+The process starts with a prospective client coming in for an initial conference.
 The client is asked to provide certain financial information for this appointment including investment statements, retirement and pension plan statements, wills, insurance policies, and tax returns.
 SLFA provides a Confidential Data Form in which questions about family, risk tolerance, goals, and monthly cash flow are asked.
 During the meeting, these financial materials are discussed and clarified.

 Defining Goals and Objectives

-At the initial conference with Mr. Copelin, goals and objectives are discussed; as financial data explains Point A, where the client is at this time, goals and objectives define Point B, where the client wants to be at a future time.
+At the initial conference, goals and objectives are discussed; as financial data explains Point A, where the client is at this time, goals and objectives define Point B, where the client wants to be at a future time.
 Also, at this meeting mutual expectations are discussed and both parties seek to determine if there is a good “match” and basic agreement regarding fundamental financial issues.

 Designing the Financial Plan

 At or after the initial conference, the decision whether to proceed to the next step, the design of an individualized, Financial Plan, is made.
 The Plan is a hard copy document in booklet form and it addresses goals and objectives that have been discussed.
 It becomes the roadmap to move the client from Point A, where he is now, to Point B, where he wants to be in the future.
 The Plan provides the strategy to reach Point B or it indicates that Point B can’t be reached unless it is modified.
 Fifteen to twenty hours are spent developing a Plan; all current investments, insurance policies, and estate documents are analyzed and numerous models and projections are constructed before the final product is produced.